Hyra/Frickle/README.md

   	- cleaning the build folder
   	- jshinting your beautiful code

-and comes with an example controller, service, directive and stateprovider so you can see how things work together.
+It comes with an example controller, service, directive and stateprovider so you can see how things work together.

 ## Roadmap